- Hotels & Lodging

 Fredericksburg Oktoberfest

-Oktoberfest celebrates Fredericksburg’s German heritage with four stages of continuous oompah music, arts, crafts, shopping, a children's area, 50 varieties of American, Texas and imported beers, Texas Wine Country selections, great food and fun all weekend long!
+Oktoberfest celebrates Fredericksburg's German heritage with artisan vendors, a children's area, 50 varieties of American, regional, and imported beers, Texas Wine Country selections, great food, special events, five stages of continuous music, and fun all weekend long.

-Oktoberfest takes place at Marktplatz in downtown Fredericksburg, Texas the first weekend of October, and as the largest festival of the year, planning ahead is a must.
+The annual Oktoberfest takes place at Marktplatz in beautiful downtown Fredericksburg, Texas, the first weekend of October.
+As one of the largest festivals of the year, planning ahead is a must.

+Oktoberfest is the perfect way to enjoy October in Fredericksburg, Texas, and experience their German heritage in a fun, festive setting.
 If you can't make it to town for Oktoberfest weekend, any time during the fall is a great time to visit the Texas Hill Country.
+Start planning your visit today.

 Fredericksburg Oktoberfest Events